rashidlaasri/LaravelInstaller/readme.md

 	];
 ```

-3. Publish the packages language files by running the following from your projects root folder:
+3. Publish the packages views, config file, assets, and language files by running the following from your projects root folder:

 ```bash
     php artisan vendor:publish --tag=laravelinstaller